Sandy Hill Arts: A Thriving Creative Hub in the Heart of Dorset

 Nestled between the historic steam railway and Purbeck’s rolling fields, with views of Corfe Castle, you’ll find an inspirational space buzzing with creativity.
 Over the last 15 years, and particularly in the last three, Sandy Hill Arts has become a thriving creative hub that attracts creatives from across the country.

-Funding from Arts Council England and Dorset Council has secured a diverse, sustainable and thriving future for Sandy Hill Arts and its creatives, communities and visitors.
+Funding from Arts Council England and Dorset Council has been helping the charity in its mission to secure a diverse, sustainable and thriving the local community, creatives and visitors.

 Where It Began